-- --term-similarity-measure phenotype term similarity measure, use one of {RESNIK\SYMMETRIC, RESNIK\ASYMETRIC} (default: RESNIK\SYMMETRIC). - --ic-mica-mode the mode for getting information content of the most informative common ancestors for terms $t_1$ , and $t_2$ .
-Use one of {DATABASE, IN\MEMORY} (default: DATABASE). - --promoter-length number of bases pre-pended to a transcript and evaluated as a promoter region (default: 2000). - --promoter-fitness-gain set to 0. to score the promoter variants as strictly as coding variants or to 1. to completely disregard the promoter variants (default: 0.6). - -v set logging output granularity.
-The option can be set multiple times (e.g. -vv) to increase logging output.
+- --term-similarity-measure phenotype term similarity measure, use one of {RESNIK_SYMMETRIC, RESNIK_ASYMETRIC} (default: RESNIK_SYMMETRIC). - --ic-mica-mode the mode for getting information content of the most informative common ancestors for terms t_1 , and t_2 .
+Use one of {DATABASE, IN_MEMORY} (default: DATABASE). - --promoter-length number of bases pre-pended to a transcript and evaluated as a promoter region (default: 2000). - --promoter-fitness-gain set to 0. to score the promoter variants as strictly as coding variants or to 1. to completely disregard the promoter variants (default: 0.6).